stackb/rules_proto/swift/README.md

 # `swift`

 **NOTE**: The swift rules are essentially non-functional.
-The protoc-plugin core dumps despite all efforts thus far on linux.
+The protoc-plugin "core dumps" despite all efforts thus far on linux.

 | Rule | Description |
 | ---: | :--- |